sushihangover/sushihangover.github.io/source/_posts/2015-06-09-mono-using-llvm.markdown

 - os-x
 ---

-When configuring Mono to use llvm, if you receiving the error:
+When configuring Mono to use llvm, if you receive the error:

 **configure: error: Cross compiling is not supported for target i386-apple-darwin11.2.0**